 The History of AC/DC and the ‘Night Stalker’ Murders

-Richard Ramirez, a transient based in Los Angeles, spent a terrifying portion of 1984 and 1985 slipping into windows and through unlocked doors in California, committing a string of unspeakable crimes under cover of darkness.
-He would be dubbed the “Night Stalker,” as frustrated authorities tried and failed to capture this ghost-like psychopath for over two awful summers.
+Richard Ramirez, a transient based in Los Angeles, spent a portion of 1984 and '85 slipping into windows and through unlocked doors in California, committing a string of unspeakable crimes under cover of darkness.
+He'd be dubbed the "Night Stalker," as frustrated authorities tried and failed to capture this ghost-like psychopath over two awful summers.

-But a vicious murder in the city of Rosemead on March 17, 1985, arrived amid this season of fear, and it took on special meaning for AC/DC and its fans after the killer left behind a hat bearing the band’s logo.
-Things only worsened when a childhood friend of Ramirez said he’d been a huge fan of AC/DC.
+Another murder in the city of Rosemead on March 17, 1985, arrived amid this season of fear, and it took on special meaning for AC/DC and its fans after the killer left behind a hat bearing the band's logo.
+Things only worsened when a childhood friend of Ramirez said he'd been a huge fan of AC/DC.

-By the end of the decade, Ramirez would be sent to California’s death row in connection with 13 brutal killings, but not before inflicting untold collateral damage on AC/DC, as well.
-“I thought it was a joke at first,” Malcolm Young told VH1’s Behind the Music.
-“We just thought, ‘This is crazy.’
-I mean, why are we connected, anyway?”
+By the end of the decade, Ramirez had been sent to California's death row in connection with 13 brutal killings, but not before inflicting untold collateral damage on AC/DC, as well.
+"I thought it was a joke at first," Malcolm Young told VH1's Behind the Music.
+"We just thought, 'This is crazy.'
+I mean, why are we connected, anyway?"

 As men, children and women of every age were targeted, the link to AC/DC was never made entirely clear.
 Eventually, Ramirez was jailed not only for more than a dozen murders but also a series of convictions for rape, sodomy, oral copulation, burglary and attempted murder – and his nickname was repeated across the media like a drum beat: "Night Stalker."

-That provided another link — though a shaky one — as AC/DC had included a similarly titled track on its breakthrough Highway to Hell album from five years before.
-“That song is not called ‘Night Stalker,'” Malcolm Young said, in a futile reminder.
-“It’s called ‘Night Prowler’ — and it’s about things you used to do when you are a kid, like sneaking into a girlfriend’s bedroom when her parents were asleep.”
+That provided another link – though a shaky one – as AC/DC had included a similarly titled track on its breakthrough Highway to Hell album from five years before.
+"That song is not called 'Night Stalker,'" Malcolm Young once said, in a futile reminder.
+"It's called 'Night Prowler' – and it's about things you used to do when you are a kid, like sneaking into a girlfriend's bedroom when her parents were asleep."